benh/terraform-openvpn/multi-region-aws/README.md

 * Main DC/OS cluster lives on us-east-1
 * Bursting Node lives in us-west-2

-### Adding or Remving Remote Nodes or Default Region Nodes
+### Adding or Removing Remote Nodes or Default Region Nodes

 Change the number of remote nodes in the desired cluster profile.